👋Hello from the home office.

 (2) Zillow Home Loans

-They acquired Mortgage Lenders of America in 2018 and rebranded it as Zillow Home Loans.
+Zillow acquired Mortgage Lenders of America in 2018 and rebranded it as Zillow Home Loans.

-In other words, to complete a real estate transaction today, you needed an agent, bank or mortgage company, insurance, and closing attorney.
+To complete a real estate transaction today, you needed an agent, bank or mortgage company, insurance, and closing attorney.

 A few numbers to frame their ambition